How many solar panels do I need for my home in 2023?

 14 kW | 819 | 723 | 683 | 615 |

-If your home is small or has an unusually shaped roof, the size of solar panels can be very important to consider.
-While those who have a large roof may be able to sacrifice some efficiency and buy larger panels to achieve the ideal energy output, homeowners with a smaller roof must be able to use fewer small high-efficiency panels – like those from SunPower, LG, or REC – to get optimal output.
+If your home is small or has an unusually shaped roof, the power output and efficiency of your solar panels are especially important to consider.
+With a large roof, you can probably choose less efficient solar panels because you have more space for more panels.
+But if you have a smaller roof, we recommend choosing more power-dense, high-efficiency panels, like those from Maxeon, Panasonic, and REC to get optimal output.
 For those atypical roofs, you might end up getting a system design like this:

 Home square footage compared to the number of solar panels needed